 - It can cause a sensation of restlessness or an inability to sit or stand still.
 This is most likely to occur within the first few weeks of treatment.
 You should tell your doctor if this happens to you.

-- It may be more effective in some patients of depression who fails to respond to selective serotonin receptor inhibitors (SSRI) e.g. Fluoxetine.
+- It may be more effective in some patients with depression who fails to respond to selective serotonin receptor inhibitors (SSRI) e.g. Fluoxetine.

 Frequently asked questions for Desvenlafaxine

 No. Desvenlafaxine is not a narcotic drug.
 Narcotics are drugs with sleep inducing properties, usual derivatives of Opium like Heroin and Morphine.

 Q. What is the difference between Desvenlafaxine ER or Desvenlafaxine succinate?

 Desvenlafaxine ER or XR both means extended release preparation which releases the medication slowly into the body and maintains a constant needed medications levels.
 The advantage of taking ER/XR tablets is the frequency of dosage can be decreased.